btholt/intermediate-react-v6/lessons/05-performance-optimizations/D-other-perf-questions.md

+---
+description: >-
+  Explore the differences between useMemo and useCallback Hooks in React, as explained by Brian Holt in the Intermediate React v6 course for Frontend Masters.
+Understand when to use these Hooks for performance optimization and learn about the potential pitfalls of overusing memoization, alongside insights into React Compiler.
+Enhance your React skills with practical advice on state management and performance enhancement techniques.
+keywords:
+  - useMemo
+  - useCallback
+  - React Hooks
+  - performance optimization
+  - memoization
+  - React Compiler
+  - Brian Holt
+---
 ## useMemo vs useCallback

 What's the difference between useCallback and useMemo?
 Not much.
 You could actually rewrite our code to look like this and it'd be equivalent.